 '''

-$ ssh -t plum su -
+$ ssh -t max@plum sudo -i

 '''

-When you run this command, you must supply two passwords (assuming you are running the command as a user without root privileges and you have not set up an automatic login for ssh): yours and root's.
-The su utility requires that its input come from standard input; the -t option allocates a pseudo-tty (terminal) to run su.
+When you run this command, you must supply Max's password twice (assuming you are running the command as a user without root privileges and you have not set up an automatic login for ssh).
+The sudo utility requires that its input come from standard input; the -t option allocates a pseudo-tty (terminal) to run sudo.
+The -i option (page 637) causes sudo to run a login shell on plum.

-10. How would you use rsync with OpenSSH authentication to copy the memos 12 file from the working directory on the local system to your home directory on plum?
+10. How would you use rsync with OpenSSH authentication to copy the memos12 file from the working directory on the local system to your home directory on plum?
 How would you copy the memos directory from the working directory on the local system to your home directory on plum and cause rsync to display each file as it copied the file?